axiros/mdvl/README.md

     fenced code - or indented code
     w/o syntax highlighting though

 ## Questionable Features ;-)

+*Header Auto Numbering* Set this parameter to a min. number of lines of markdown sources (-1 to switch feature off).
+When source document has more lines than this we'll autonumber the headers.

 *Light "Tables"* This one is non standard - but somewhat handy for documenting e.g.
 CLI Params of a command: